Turbulent Dynamics in Active Solids: Abstract

 \section{Abstract}

-We investigate numerically the polar ordering dynamics in the active elastic solid model (AES) and find classic signatures of turbulent dynamics: power-law scaling for the energy spectrum and non-Gaussian statistics of velocity increments.
+Turbulence is most commonly associated with high Reynolds number flow, however the framework of turbulent dynamics has been conceptually extended to many other fields, such as magnetohydrodynamic turbulence, elastic wave turbulence in solids, and more recently to low Reynolds number active turbulence in biological fluids.
+Here we report a form of solid turbulent dynamics in a self-propelled two-dimensional elastic sheet.
+We show numerically that the polar ordering dynamics in the active elastic solid model (AES) exhibit hallmark features of turbulent dynamics: power-law scaling of the energy spectrum and non-Gaussian statistics of velocity increments.
 However, there is no energy cascade, in line with previous findings for active turbulence in fluids.
-The results extend the concept of active turbulence to solid systems and are expected to be important for understanding active biological solids, such as bacterial colonies and migrating epithelial monolayers.
+These results extend the concept of active turbulence to solid-state active matter, and can be important for understanding collective dynamics in biological active solids such as bacterial colonies and epithelial cell layers.

+Active fluids constitute a broad field within non-equilibrium physics, and include topics such as for example phase transitions, active sound, liquid crystals, topological defects, and active turbulence ~\cite{marchetti2013,wensink2012}.
+Active turbulence has been experimentally observed in systems such as swimming bacterial colonies or motile epithelial cell layers, which display vortices of swirling motion and power law distributed energy spectrum~\cite{wensink2012,blanch2018}.
+The theory of active turbulent fluid dynamics has been developed and extensively studied using both continuum flow equations and active particle simulations~\cite{wensink2012,blanch2018,amin2017,alert2022}.

+It is not the first time that the framework of turbulent dynamics has been conceptually extended beyond Navier-Stokes flow, early examples include for example magnetohydrodynamic turbulence, or acoustic and spin wave turbulence \cite{Zeldovich,LandauElectric,Zakharov}.
+Elastic turbulence dynamics has also been observed in visco-elastic polymer systems~\cite{steinberg2000} and as elastic wave turbulence in solid plates~\cite{During2006}.

-{\it Introduction} --- Active fluids has become a broad field within non-equilibrium physics, including many topics such as phase transitions, liquid crystals, topological defects, active sound, and active turbulence~\cite{marchetti2013,wensink2012,alert2022}.
-The theories developed for active fluids clearly impact how we think about and understand cell biology.
-Active fluids can also solidify and turn into active solids.
-Numerical particle models show that active matter systems can undergo fluid-solid phase transitions~\cite{pagonabarraga2018,henkes2011,cates2015,baskaran2013}.
-There is also growing evidence that fluid-solid transitions of cell tissues play a central role in developmental biology~\cite{campas2018,popivic2021}.
-Epithelial cell layers has been shown to act as active solid sheets that can pulsate internally or self-propel on a substrate~\cite{doxzen2013,armon2021,lang2024,shen2025}.
-The development of active solids theories is also naturally linked to adaptive and self-organizing robotic systems~\cite{coulais2025,saintyves2024}.
+Active matter systems can undergo fluid-solid phase transitions~\cite{pagonabarraga2018,henkes2011,cates2015,baskaran2013}, and there is growing evidence that such fluid-solid transitions of cell tissues play a central role in developmental biology~\cite{campas2018,popivic2021}.
+Epithelial cell layers have also been observed to act as active solid sheets that can pulsate internally or self-propel on substrate~\cite{doxzen2013,armon2021,julicher2024,lang2024,shen2025}.
+Active-solid theories have also recently been applied to adaptive and self-organizing robotic systems~\cite{coulais2025,saintyves2024}.
+To our knowledge active solids has not been studied from a turbulent dynamics perspective.